There are a lot of tools out there to help you track your finances.

 More importantly, I can leave notes each month to put it all in context when I read it later.

-It dates back to June 2003, the first month I started working, when I had a net worth of $8,745.69 ($4,519.44 of which was in a Roth IRA I started in college).
+It dates back to June 2003.
+That was my first month of full-time work, when I had a net worth of $8,745.69 ($4,519.44 of which was in a Roth IRA I started in college).
 Northrop Grumman just deposited my first paycheck and my signing bonus, which accounts for the other four grand.
 Without notes, I wouldn’t have remembered something from over 12 years ago. 🙂

 It’s fun to watch the progression over the years (I’m a self-admitted numbers geek) and that’s one major reason for the document.